Rational maps without Herman rings: Proof of the Main Theorem

 The images of the critical points in the Fatou set of $f$ under $h$ are still in the Fatou set of $F$ (Note that the images of some critical points of $f$ under $h$ are not critical points of $F$ any more because of the surgery).
-This means that there exists at most one infinite critical orbit in $J(F)$ eventually.
-Since $F$ has a Siegel disk, it follows that $F$ has exactly one infinite critical orbit in $J(F)$ eventually.
-Moreover, there exists a critical point $c'$ of $F$ with infinite orbit in $J(F)$ such that $c'=h(c)$, where $c$ is a critical point of $f$ with infinite orbit in $J(f)$.
+By the assumption in the theorem, there exists at most one infinite critical orbit in $J(F)$ eventually.
+On the other hand, it was known that every boundary point of a Siegel disk is contained in the closure of some critical orbit in the Julia set (see \cite[Theorem 11.17]{Mil06}).
+Therefore, $F$ has exactly one infinite critical orbit in $J(F)$ eventually.
+In particular, there exists a critical point $\widetilde{c}$ of $F$ with infinite orbit in $J(F)$ such that $\widetilde{c}=h(c)$, where $c$ is a critical point of $f$ with infinite orbit in $J(f)$.